 I used two of Laird’s expressions, the newer 86 proof Straight Apple Jack.
 It’s extremely reasonably priced and presumably far closer to the brandy that was being very widely consumed in it’s pre-prohibition heyday.
 I also used the venerable, centuries-old 100 proof Straight Apple Brandy, “the original apple jack.”

 As for the peachy liqueurs, I started with Marie Brizzard because their cocktail fixings are generally superior to what’s available from DeKuyper and the like.
-I also pick up Mathilde Peche, a French product I picked up for a mere $20 that’s pleasantly full-bodied and fruity enough that peach lovers might be tempted to sip the super-sweet stuff straight.
+I also pick up Mathilde Peche, a French product I got for a mere $20 that’s pleasantly full-bodied and fruity enough that peach lovers might be tempted to sip the stuff straight.

 Two provisos.
 My in-house guinea pig remained fairly unmoved by even that last home-run combo.
 No accounting for taste and all that.
 The other is that, as I alluded to earlier, this is a serious drink disguised as a refreshing libation.
+More than two could be deadly though you might feel ready for a third…definitely not more than three, okay?
 Caveat booze-or.